liferay-design/liferay.design/src/markdown/team/cavanaugh-nate.md

 He always pursued the idea that Design should be meaningful.

-He wasn’t only a good designer; he was a great UI Developer.
+He wasn’t only a great designer; he was a great UI Developer.

 He was the founder of our Team.